-Our interaction with music engages the whole body, but not all body parts show the same behaviour [3, 26].
+Our interaction with music engages the whole body, but not all body parts show the same behaviour [4, 27].
 In this analysis, we focus on the movements of the head and the right wrist.
-In fact, previous research has shown that string players communicate expressive qualities of the music through head movements [14, 9].
+In fact, previous research has shown that string players communicate expressive qualities of the music through head movements [15, 10].
 In addition, we also address the movements made by the right wrist, a body part that is directly involved in sound-producing gestures, as the bow is moved by the right hand.

-In this analysis, the performances of all the 12 neophytes, are taken in consideration.
-Speed and acceleration were calculated from the motion data of each subject using a Savitsky-Golay smoothing filter with a regression window of 7 frames [5] and the resulting signals were set equal to the norm of the derivatives.
-Secondly, the speed and acceleration envelope was calculated using a moving average filter of 100 frames, to make sure the beat of the music (1,5 Hz) was covered by the window and at the same time avoid losing too much nuances in the movement.
-We then compared the speed of the body movements, as this feature is closely related to kinetic energy [11].
+In this analysis, the performances of all the 12 neophytes are taken in consideration.
+The first derivative (velocity) was calculated from the motion data of each subject using a Savitsky-Golay smoothing filter with a regression window of 7 frames [6] and the resulting signals were set equal to the norm of the derivatives.
+Secondly, the speed envelope was calculated using a moving average filter of 100 frames in case of the Vivaldi and 150 frames in case of the Saariaho to make sure the beat of the music (1,5 Hz for the Vivaldi, 0.7 Hz for the Saariaho) was covered by the window and at the same time avoid losing too much nuances in the movement.
+We then compared the speed of the body movements, as this feature is closely related to kinetic energy [12].
 To check if the data was normally distributed, a Weibull function was fitted to the distribution of the speed values across subjects at all moments in time.
-The mean speed signal of the head at each timestamp over participants was approximately normally distributed, corresponding to a shape parameter of the fitted Weibull distribution of 3.12 ± 0.61 for the head and 3.04 ± 0.76 for the right wrist.
+The mean speed signal of both head and wrist at each timestamp over participants was approximately normally distributed, corresponding to a shape parameter of the fitted Weibull distribution between 2.7 and 3.2 for both pieces.